-Because of their scale and innovation, it’s impossible to avoid having Amazon in e-commerce.
+Because of their scale and innovation, it’s almost impossible to avoid Amazon in e-commerce.

 We haven’t even talked about their web and data hosting side Amazon Web Services who are huge.

 But like that job that has to be done, there’s a time when you need to knuckle down and just do it.
-And you’ll feel better once it’s over and done with.
+And you’ll feel better once you get started on it.

 * As an Amazon Affiliate, we earn from qualifying purchases (yes, we recognise the irony in the context of this article).